-A smart city is a new vision for civic design and development that brings together the various segments of the society through the deployment of Internet of Things (IoT), Distributed Computing technologies on a high speed network like 5G.
+A smart city is a new vision for civic design and development that brings together the various segments of the society through the deployment of Internet of Things (IoT) and Distributed Computing technologies on a high speed network like 5G.
 The aim is to integrate and manage a city’s key functions such as transportation, commerce, education, health care, water and power supply, manufacturing, farming, law enforcement, waste management, and many more.
 The world’s cities are rapidly growing; new generations have new thoughts and priorities; hyper-globalization is revolutionizing how we build and deliver products and render services; and technological innovation is accelerating at a rapid rate.
 Therefore, the ultimate objective is to develop smart living environment, improve living conditions of the citizens, automate civic services and processes, develop open and transparent systems, and in general, build smarter and connected communities.
 The goal is to ensure that citizens’ needs are met in a smoother way and they are technologically empowered to positively affect the city’s functioning following a technologically led and

 With the passage of time the cities are becoming the focal point of economic prosperity, employment opportunities, education and health facilities, and conducive atmosphere for commercial and social activities.
 The government departments are also mostly situated in the cities.
 Better infrastructure for civic facilities like health care, education, entertainment, and transport etc., enhance people’s attraction to cities.
 Today, cities have become iconic symbols of development and prosperity.
 According to the global health observatory, urban population will be as much as 60% by 2030.
 That’s why, in the coming years, smart city management will be one of the key indicators of development and technical advancement of a country.
 Focus Group on Smart Sustainable Cities defines smart city as an innovative city that uses Information and Communication Technologies (ICTs) and other means to enhance the quality of civic life by making efficient the services of all kinds.